cosmicvarta/cosmicvarta.github.io/_posts/2022-02-08-reverberation-mapping-clagn-amit.md

 </p>

 <p align = "center">
-Figure 2: The BLR size- luminosity relation for Mrk 590 (red star) in his study.
+Figure 2: The BLR size- luminosity relation for Mrk 590 (red star) in this study.
 Also plotted is the same relation for all other objects whose BLR sizes are available through previous reverberation mapping campaigns.
 Image source <a href="https://arxiv.org/abs/2110.02055">: arXiv:2110.02055</a>
 </p>

 From photometric observations carried out during July to December 2018, using a moderate size  60 cm robotic telescope located at the Cerro Tololo Inter-American Observatory, the research group was able to find the radius of the BLR of Mrk 590 to be 21.44<sup>+1.49</sup><sub style='position: relative; left: -0.0em;'>-2.11</sub> days.
 Using this lag, and an optical spectrum of the source obtained with the 8.2 m Subaru  Telescope, the research led by Dr. Amit Kumar Mandal was able to measure the mass of the SMBH in Mrk 590 as 1.96<sup>+0.15</sup><sub style='position: relative; left: -0.0em;'>-0.21</sub>
-x 10<sup>8</sup> M <sub>&#10687;</sub>.
+x 10<sup>8</sup> M <sub>&#10687;</sub>, where M <sub>&#10687;</sub>. is the mass of the Sun.

 **Original paper:**